raghavcast/ECE27000/labs/lab01/README.md

 </p>

 In Waveforms, select the "Voltmeter" tool to measure the voltage output.
 You will notice that there are two channels: channel 1(1+) and channel 2(2+).
 You can choose either channel to measure the voltage on the resistor connected to the button.
 Ensure that the channel's negative pin (1- or 2- depending on the channel you choose) is connected to the ground(blue) rail of the breadboard.

+>Test each button with the voltmeter on your AD2 to make sure that the voltage on the resistor connected to the button normally measures “0.0 volts” with respect to ground, and measures (approximately) “3.3 volts” when the button is pressed. **Demonstrate this to your TA to receive points for Step 2.**

 ## Step 3: Inverter and LED Test
 You are now ready to demonstrate the functionality of some common logic functions.
 Locate a 74HC04 (hex inverter) integrated circuit in your DK-2 parts kit.